greggregbean/comp_club/README.md

 ```
 ./run ./test_files/tst_file.txt
 ```
-To run tests you should build the project with CMake as at has been shown earlier, then in `build/testing/` directory `run_test` file will appear (execute him without any args).
+To run tests you should build the project with CMake as at has been shown earlier, then in `build` directory `run_unit_tests` file will appear (execute him without any args).